 - Dust/water resistance: unknown

-- Supported carriers: Verizon (unofficially), Sprint (unofficially), AT&T (officially), T-Mobile (officially)
+- Supported carriers: Verizon (unofficially), Sprint (unofficially), AT&T (officially), T-Mobile (unofficially)

 - Infrared blaster: no